melky-melk/python-tutorials/tutorial-markdown-files/1 printing input var.md

 print("Sum is " + sum)

 sum = str(num_1 + num_2)

-print("Sum is " + sum + "!")

-`Sum is sum! which, is not helpful. it may be hard to understand but a lot of code just feels right, intutitively`

 sum = 24 contains the number 24

 'sum' is simply a string containing nothing but string print("Sum is " + sum + "!")